 The fact that the medical approach has been used for several decades now means that the ‘alternative’ (which is totally the wrong word – why should what nature and women’s and babies’ bodies have done for millenia be seen as alternative?!) is sometimes called ‘delayed’ cord clamping/cutting.
 The use of the word ‘delayed’ is a bit problematic though, because what we’re defining as ‘delayed’ is actually only ‘delayed’ when compared to an intervention!
 The more patient approach is normal, right and physiologically beneficial for babies.
 It’s what would happen if we didn’t interfere right away.
 We only need to state that it’s delayed because medical intervention is too quick in this regard.
 This is why many of us instead talk about the need for ‘optimal cord clamping’.

 I’m not going to cite the evidence here, but a ton of research studies show that medical intervention in the form of immediate cord clamping is harmful to babies.
 Again, see Birthing Your Placenta.
 And Amanda Burleigh is the recognised UK expert in this field, and you can see her website here.
 There’s also a facebook page on this topic.

-Inspired by conversations I’ve had with people on my facebook page and elsewhere about research showing that there is no difference in blood gases measured in blood taken before and after clamping the umbilical cord, and in the spirit of enabling babies to be able to have their full complement of blood, here are ten things you can do before clamping the umbilical cord… Not necessarily all at the same time or in this order though!
+But change is still needed, and in the spirit of enabling babies to be able to have their full complement of blood, here are ten things you can do before clamping the umbilical cord.

 1. Engage in some skin to skin cuddling.
 It offers loads of benefits, as the UNICEF page listing some of the significant research studies in this area shows.